Read 2 timothy 4:1-8

 - Father, prepare me to gather with my church and worship you.
-You are worthy!
+You alone are worthy to be praised.
 To you be the glory!

 Gather!
 Sunday at 9:30am or 11:00am.